dmjones/certs/README.md

 - Random serial number
 - Random Common Name (all other DN fields blank)

-See the docs for the `Config` class for more details.
+These properties can be overriden.
+See examples below, or the docs for the `Config` class for more details.

 ### Avoid the error check